 At the 4km mark, the forest starts to mingle with the alpine meadow.
 Wildflowers grow prolifically in the open meadows, attracting lots of butterflies.
 Look behind you for some of your first elevated glimpses of Mt.
 Lougheed – just a small taste of what’s to come.

-You’ll leave the forest behind at the 5km mark and enter the alpine meadow.
+You’ll leave the forest behind at the 5km mark of the Wind Ridge hike and enter the alpine meadow.
 You’ll be walking west with unimpeded views of a semi-circle of beautiful mountains including The Rimwall, Wind Tower, Mount Lougheed and Wind Mountain.
 This is one of the most scenic views you can earn hiking in Alberta.

 In between these two points, you’ll love the views of the Bow River meandering through the Bow Valley mountains, Canmore and Dead Man’s Flats.
 Finally, it’s a great opportunity to see the famous Three Sisters from behind.